-LONDON — Adidas said on Wednesday that it was seeking to sell parts of its golf business, including TaylorMade, one of the world’s best-known brands of golf equipment.
+LONDON — Adidas said on Wednesday that it sought to sell parts of its golf business, including TaylorMade, one of the world’s best-known golf equipment brands.

-The German sportswear maker began a strategic review last year of its golf business, announcing that it had hired an investment bank to explore options for the business, which has struggled in recent years to gain momentum.
+The German sportswear maker began a strategic review of its golf business last year, announcing that it had hired an investment bank to explore options for the company, which has struggled in recent years to gain momentum.

 Adidas said that it would actively seek a buyer for its TaylorMade, Adams, and Ashworth brands instead of focusing on golf footwear and apparel sales through its Adidas golf brand.